KPeng9510/MASS/README.md

 Master branch is currently set up for SemanticKITTI dataset.
 Config file can be found in tools/cfgs/nuscenes_models/cbgs_pp_multihead.yaml, please follow the guidance of OpenPCDet to run the code.

-COde for Nuscenes dataset can be found in branch nuscenes_pillarseg.
+Code for nuScenes dataset can be found in branch nuscenes_pillarseg.

 For SemanticKitti dataset, if you have get accessed to Kitti-odo and SemanticKitti dataset, please forward the access email from KITTI to pengkunyu1013@gmail.com, the download link for the dense and sparse top-view semantic segmentation label will be given.